peytoncordero/DRI25/command-line.md

 ```console
 $ nano cheat-sheet.txt
 ```
+Nano is a basic text editor.
+The output should look similar to this image:

 ![The image shows how the nano editor, that is open with this command, looks](/images/command-line/nano.png "Nano")

-Nano is a basic text editor.
-Once you are in the document change the information for:
+ Once you are in the document, navigate the text with the keyboard arrows.
+Then change the information for:

 ```console
 pwd     prints the working directory